Brazil holds historic election with Lula against Bolsonaro

 While that didn’t materialize, the Defense Ministry said it will cross check results in over 380 polling stations across Brazil.
 Any citizen or entity is able to do the same, consulting a vote tally available at each station after ballot closure and online.

 Because the vote is conducted electronically, preliminary results are usually out within minutes, with the final result available a few hours later.
 This year, all polls will close at 5 p.m.
-Brasilia time, regardless of areas that are in later time zones.
+Brasilia time (4 p.m.
+EDT; 2000 GMT), regardless of areas that are in later time zones.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.